garagehive/garagehive.github.io/docs/garagehive-gh-entitlements.md

    ![](media/garagehive-gh-entitlement-location1.png)

-2. Choose the desired location to manage the GH Entitlements, then click on **Process**, followed by **Manage GH Entitlements** in the menu bar.
+2. Choose the desired location to manage the GH Entitlements, then click on **Home**, followed by **Manage GH Entitlements** in the menu bar.

    ![](media/garagehive-gh-entitlement-location2.png)